wilsonmar/wilsonmar.github.io/_posts/2019-09-01-artifactory.md

 ## Workflow by edition and license

-Artifactory provides traceability of dependencies within components and images built as artifacts are promoted by Helm for use by Kubernetes.
+Artifactory provides <strong>traceability</strong> of dependencies within components and images built as artifacts are promoted by Helm for use by Kubernetes.

 Licensed editions integrates with <a target="_blank" href="https://jfrog.com/xray/">JFrog Xray</a> which performs "continuous" Security scans and Artifact impact analysis based on JFrog's database of vulnerabilities. <a target="_blank" href="https://www.youtube.com/watch?v=4JMOgImrQ_I">VIDEO</a>